tv2/dcp-wheel-of-misfortune/notes/failing-payments/notes.md

 ## ArgoCD

-Esnure the volunteer can log into the ArgoCD UI.
+Ensure the volunteer can log into the ArgoCD UI.

-The application report green in status, but health seems to be stuck in `Progressing` state.
+The application reports green in status, but health seems to be stuck in `Progressing` state.

 Inside the Argo app in the UI, the ReplicaSet seems to be degraded.